 Beth came to Minneapolis from Kansas City to go to school at the Minneapolis College of Art and Design.
 She made a point of noting that when she went, it was pronounced “Em-see-ay-dee”, not, “em-cad”, as it is now.
 After starting work in advertising, got married, and had kids, she found that maintaining hobbies were hard.

 When she first started getting into metal jewelry, she didn’t know how far she would take it.
 It started as a hobby, but she enjoyed making jewelry for her friends and selling her wares.
-Soon, she was browsing for space in the Northrup-King Building with her husband when he noticed the other women in studio 462 were looking for another studio-mate, and things fell into place soon after that.
+Soon, she was browsing for space in the Northrup-King Building with her husband.
+When he noticed the other women in studio 462 were looking for another studio-mate, things quickly fell into place.

-The building used to house the packing operations of the Northrup-King Seed Company, and Beth remembers those days when Northeast was still mostly a blue-collar area.
-A place with a strong working class and immigrants from the Czech Republic, the Ukraine, and Poland.
-She described as a place not on many people’s radars—a far cry from today’s eclectic mix of artists and craft beer-lovers.
+The building used to house the packing operations of the Northrup-King Seed Company.
+Beth remembers those days when Northeast was still mostly a blue-collar area.
+It was a place with a strong working class and immigrants from the Czech Republic, the Ukraine, and Poland.
+A place, she said, not on many peoples’ radars—a far cry from today’s eclectic mix of artists and craft beer-lovers.

-She views Northeast today as a community unto itself—you can live here, work here, shop here, and never leave the vicinity.
-As much as she credits the art community for revitalizing the down-trodden neighborhood, she credits Minneapolis residents for having a thirst for local art, for being interested in supporting local in the first place.
+She views Northeast today as a community unto itself.
+You can live here, work here, shop here, and never leave the neighborhood.
+As much as she commends the artists for the area’s revitalization, she also credits Minneapolis residents for supporting those local artists in the first place.
 Like many others, she sees Northeast and Minneapolis as a victim of its own success at times; people love the blue-collar feel here, but houses disappear from the market in days in Northeast, and they’re not being occupied by industrial workers anymore.